omkarcloud/botasaurus/github-docs/change-ip.md

 It is a free, fast, and code-free method to obtain IPs with high reputation.
 This is my go-to method for acquiring IPs with high reputation.

-For larger web scraping/automation tasks, such as scraping one million pages or creating 5000 accounts on a website, we recommend using proxies.
+For larger web scraping/automation tasks, such as scraping a million pages, we recommend using proxies.
 If possible, consider disabling the loading of CSS and images to reduce costs.